Catonsville Seido Karate: Frequently Asked Questions

 Who teaches the classes in Catonsville?

-Catonsville Seido Karate classes are taught by Kyoshi Tom Swiss, a fifth-degree black belt who started his karate training in 1985.
+Catonsville Seido Karate classes are taught by Jun Shihan Tom Swiss, a sixth-degree black belt who started his karate training in 1985.

 Do you have to have previous experience, or be in great shape, to start training?

-Not at all.
-Everyone is welcome to train regardless of previous experience, fitness level, age (minimum of seven years for the youth class, but adults in their 40s, 50s, 60s, or older are welcome!) or gender.
+Everyone is welcome to train regardless of previous experience, fitness level, age (minimum age 8 years for the youth class, but adults in their 40s, 50s, 60s, or older are welcome!) or gender.
 You don't have to be physically strong - though if you stick with it, you'll be pleasantly surprised how much more fit you'll be after a year of training.
 (Note: it is recommended that you consult your physician before beginning any vigorous exercise program.)

 Seido also makes a special effort to accommodate students with special needs, including disabilities.